 Day 1: Cordoba

-We arrived in Cordoba and moments later were careening through the historic Jewish Quarter in the back seat of a taxi driven by a guy who didn’t know where he was going.
-As we had all morning, we continued to congratulate ourselves for not driving.
+I arrived in Cordoba and moments later was careening through the historic Jewish Quarter in the back seat of a taxi driven by a guy who didn’t know where he was going.

 The author with a glass of sherry in the courtyard of a hotel in Cordoba